mzur/kirby-uniform/README.md

 ## Donations

 Since some people insist on sending me money for this (free) plugin you can do this [here](https://www.paypal.me/mzur/10eur).
-You can also say [thank you](https://saythanks.io/to/mzur).